SoftwareAG/c8y-docs/content/welcome/developers.md

 <tr>
 <td align="left"><a href="/web/">Web SDK guide</a></td>
-<td align="left">How to use the Web SDK to extend applications with your own plugins, add your own applications or implement further functionalities tailored to your use case.</td>
+<td align="left">How to use the Web SDK to extend web apps with your own plugins, add your own web apps or implement further functionalities tailored to your use case.</td>
 </tr>

 <tr>
 <td align="left"><a href="/microservice-sdk/introduction/">Microservice SDK guide</a></td>
-<td align="left">How to use the Microservice SDK to develop and deploy microservices (server-side applications) to extend the {{< product-c8y-iot >}} platform with customer-specific functionality.
+<td align="left">How to use the Microservice SDK to develop and deploy microservices (server-side web apps) to extend the {{< product-c8y-iot >}} platform with customer-specific functionality.
 If you want to jump right in, check out the Hello world tutorials for Java and C#.
 </td>
 </tr>